thln/Sim-City-201/README.md

 ###Unimplemented/Not Working (V1)
   + There is currently no busing system/roads/cars.
 Everyone walks.
-  + Apartment GUI not finished
+  + Apartment/Housing Related GUI not finished
   + Only Kristi's restaurant has been integrated
   + Integrated but unimplemented GUI for Bank & Market
   + Crooks/Deadbeats/Non Norm's